Core Workouts with an Ostomy: What's Your Experience?

 I echo Newbie Dana!
 Wear a hernia belt!

 I use a fitted Nu Hope hernia belt when I am awake, often when I sleep.
-At one point, I wore it 24/7 for about 2 years except showers.
-Like Dana, I've paid the price for doctors that grossly underestimate our activity levels and after having TEO hernias at my stoma, I'll never go without the belt again.
-BTW, the first hernia was repaired, the second no one will touch so I get to live with it.
+At one point, I wore it 24/7 for about 2 years except for showers.
+Like Dana, I've paid the price for doctors that grossly underestimate our activity levels, and after having two hernias at my stoma, I'll never go without the belt again.
+By the way, the first hernia was repaired; the second, no one will touch, so I get to live with it.

 I do simple sit-ups at home.
 In the gym, I'll do various leg presses and upper body exercises.
 Building core strength and keeping it have been very difficult.